TablePress/TablePress/readme.txt

 = Version 2.0 =

+Besides a fresh and modern look of the TablePress screens, here are the highlights:

-**Completely new “Edit” screen for tables:**
+**Completely new “Edit” screen for tables**

-* TablePress now has an even more spreadsheet-like user interface that can much better cope with large tables.
+* TablePress now has an even more spreadsheet-like user interface that makes working with large tables a breeze.
 * Editing will be much faster: A right-click context menu allows for quick access to the table manipulation tools.

-**Block editor support instead of having to deal with Shortcodes:**
+**Block editor support instead of having to deal with Shortcodes**

 * The new “TablePress table” block will give you a preview of the table when inserting it into a post or page, for a more intuitive embedding of tables.
 You won’t even have to remember the table ID, as a table search is included.
 * And if you want, converting existing Shortcodes is just a few clicks away.

+**Easier styling of tables with CSS variables**

+* You can now use CSS variables instead of complex CSS selectors for quicker and easier styling changes, in particular of table colors.
+* The CSS selectors in the default CSS have been simplified for higher compatibility with more themes.

-**Importing tables is easier and more powerful than ever:**
+**Importing tables is easier and more powerful than ever**

-* Simply drag&drop files, even multiple files at once, even of different formats!
+* Simply drag&drop files to import them -- even multiple files at once, even of different formats!
-* No more need to choose the import file format: The auto detection will know if it’s importing a CSV, Excel, HTML, or JSON file.
+* No more need to choose the import file format: The auto detection will know if it’s a CSV, Excel, HTML, or JSON file.
 * In addition, more file formats are recognized, like the LibreOffice ODS format.
 * The Excel import is much more powerful: For example, clickable links and simple styling will be recognized and imported!
-* The Replace/Append select box also has a live-search with autocomplete now, which makes finding the right table much faster.
+* The Replace/Append select box also has a live-search with autocomplete now, making finding the right table much faster.

-**New formula calculation engine:**
+**New formula calculation engine**

-* TablePress now understands many more formulas, just as you know them from Excel.
+* TablePress now understands many more formulas, just as you know them from Excel!
 * The formulas even support text strings now, which enables many new ways of automatically creating table content.

-**Behind the scenes:**
+**Behind the scenes**

 * Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
 * Updated external libraries to benefit from enhancements and bug fixes.
-* Automated code compatibility checks and build tools simplify simple chores for easier development.
+* Automated code compatibility checks and build tools simplify chores for easier development.
 * Support for PHP 8.1.
 * TablePress 2.0 requires WordPress 5.8.